Illinois man gets life sentences for deadly shooting at 2022 July Fourth parade

 WAUKEGAN, Ill.
 (AP) — The suburban Chicago man who admitted to fatally shooting seven people and wounding dozens of others during a 2022 Independence Day parade was sentenced Thursday to life in prison without the possibility of parole.

-Lake County Judge Victoria Rossetti handed down seven consecutive sentences of life in prison, as prosecutors requested, for the first-degree murder charges after hearing emotional testimony from survivors and the relatives of those killed in the shooting.
-She also sentenced Crimo to 50 years on each of the 48 counts of attempted murder to be served consecutively to the seven life sentences.
+Lake County Judge Victoria Rossetti handed down seven sentences of life in prison for 24-year-old Robert Crimo III, as prosecutors requested, for the first-degree murder charges after hearing emotional testimony from survivors and the relatives of those killed in the shooting.
+She also sentenced Crimo, who did not attend the two-day hearing, to 50 years on each of the 48 counts of attempted murder.

 “This court has absolutely no words that could adequately describe and capture the horror and pain that was inflicted on July 4th,” the judge said.
-Robert E. Crimo III, 24, “has a complete disregard for human life” and “is irretrievably depraved, permanently incorrigible, irreparably corrupt and beyond any rehabilitation," she said.
+She added that Crimo, who did not attend the sentencing, “is irretrievably depraved, permanently incorrigible, irreparably corrupt and beyond any rehabilitation."

-The judge briefly paused the sentencing hearing when she received word that Crimo wanted to return to the courtroom.
-However, his defense attorneys said it was for an unrelated issue and Crimo did not have a statement for the court.
+The proceedings have been marked by unpredictable behavior, including Thursday when Rossetti briefly paused the hearing because Crimo changed his mind and was being escorted to the hearing.
+However, his defense attorneys later said it was for an unrelated issue and he went back to his Lake County jail cell.

-The case has moved slowly, in part because Crimo backed out of a plea deal, fired his public defenders and reversed his decision to represent himself.
-He signed his name and Donald Trump's when he waived his right to trial.
-He also changed his plea to guilty last month just moments before opening statements at his trial.
+Crimo also declined to offer a statement to the court through his attorneys.
+The judge ordered consecutive sentences, and Crimo “will die in prison,” his public defender, Gregory Ticsay, said.

+“He’s always known that he was facing life in prison,” Ticsay said.
+“He has spared this community the lengthy trial.”

 Dozens were wounded in the shooting in the suburb north of Chicago.
 They ranged in age from their 80s to an 8-year-old boy who was left paralyzed from the waist down.

-Keely Roberts, whose 8-year-old son Cooper Roberts was the youngest victim, called Crimo "cowardly" for not attending Wednesday's hearing.

-“You will not hear my grief,” she said.
-“You are now irrelevant.”
+Liz Turnipseed, who was seriously injured and now relies on a cane, dismissed Crimo skipping court as part of his latest “antics.”
+She said the sentencing was an important end to the case.

+“I don’t need to see his face.
+I know what he looks like," she told reporters Thursday.

-It’s unusual for defendants to skip trial, especially sentencing, but constitutionally they have the right not to attend, said David Erickson, a former state appellate judge who teaches at Chicago Kent College of Law.
+While not unprecedented, it's unusual for defendants to skip trial, especially sentencing, but constitutionally they have the right not to attend, said David Erickson, a former state appellate judge who teaches at Chicago-Kent College of Law.
 Often in violent cases, defendants will explain themselves or profess innocence before sentencing.

 “Certainly in crimes of violence it’s not unusual for a defendant to show some remorse,” Erickson said.

-Erica Weeder described how she and her husband were injured and helpless on the ground, watching others bleed out.
-For weeks, there was shrapnel in her body and a bullet lodged in her husband's elbow.

-“A mass shooting is like a bomb blast throughout a community,” she said.
+However, prosecutors and Rossetti said that Crimo did not show any regret.

-Prosecutors argued that Crimo was fully in control of his actions as he fired 83 shots over 40 seconds.
+Prosecutors argued Crimo was fully in control of his actions as he fired 83 shots over 40 seconds from the roof of a building overlooking the downtown Highland Park parade route.

 “This was his evil plan.
-He intended to end the happiness that he saw around him,” said Lake County State’s Attorney Eric Rinehart.
+He intended to end the happiness that he saw around him,” said Lake County State’s Attorney Eric Rinehart, who called him "merciless.

-“He was arrogant," Rinehart said.
-"He was uncaring.
-He was smiling.
-He was laughing.
-He was ready with a metaphor.
-He was merciless.”

-Prosecutors on Wednesday revealed parts of the trove of evidence prepared for trial, including key parts of Crimo's videotaped confession.
+Prosecutors presented evidence during the hearing that they'd prepared for trial, including clips of Crimo's video-taped confession.

 In the interview, which defense attorneys tried to have thrown out, a blank-faced Crimo slumped in a chair with arms crossed.
-He told officers that he briefly reconsidered the attack because of a problem with the gun.
-He later fixed the weapon.
+He told officers that he briefly reconsidered the attack as he fixed a problem with a gun, but then moved forward.

 “I walked up the stairs, jumped on the roof and opened fire,” he said.